-- Method 2: Wirelessly - 1) Find the SSIDs (Network Names) and Wireless Password printed on the label on the back of the router.

-2) Click the network icon of your computer or go to Wi-Fi Settings of your smart device, and then select the SSID to join the network.
+- Method 2: Wirelessly - 1) Find the SSIDs (Network Names) and Wireless Password printed on the label at the bottom of the router. - 2) Click the network icon of your computer or go to Wi-Fi Settings of your smart device, and then select the SSID to join the network.